How to Install VeraCrypt on Linux Mint (22, 21)

 sudo add-apt-repository ppa:unit193/encryption -y

-When successful, you should see output showing the PPA description and GPG key import:
+The -y flag automatically confirms the addition.
+You should see output showing the GPG key import:

 ...